- on-the-spot advice about industrial and employment laws;

 We constantly look for partnerships designed to save members money.
 In most cases by taking advantage of the discounts, members can save more than the cost of their annual membership subscription.

-If you aren't already using any of these services or products, contact the Master Builders about fleet discounts on work vehicles, insurance, home warranty insurance, training, telecommunications, workwear, site safety systems and work method statements.
+If you aren't already using any of these services or products, contact the Master Builders about fleet discounts on work vehicles, insurance, home warranty insurance, training, telecommunications, workwear, and work method statements.

 Also, please let us know if you think there is a corporate partnership/discount that you would like us to investigate on behalf of our members.